xlladdins/xll/docs/Excel4Macros/FORMAT.FONT.md

 Some extended TrueType styles do not have corresponding arguments to FORMAT.FONT.
 To access an extended TrueType font style, append the style name to the font name in name\_text.
-For example, the font Taipei can be formatted in an upside-down style by specifying \"Taipei Upside-down\" as the name\_text argument.
+For example, the font Taipei can be formatted in an upside-down style by specifying "Taipei Upside-down" as the name\_text argument.
 For more information about TrueType, see your Microsoft Windows documentation.

 **Related Functions**